chenyu020816/chenyu020816/README.md

 ## 👨🏻‍🔬 Research Experiences
-- **Center of GIS, RCHSS, Academia Sinica @ Taipei, Taiwan** *Research Assistant Jul 2023 – Present*
+- **Center of GIS, RCHSS, Academia Sinica @ Taipei, Taiwan** *Research Assistant Jul 2023 – Jun 2025

 ## 🎓 Repo

 - **Online Educational Resources Recommendation Website (TSDC Hackathon 1st place) @ Taiwan**
   - Developed a website to help users find suitable learning resources.
 Users can search for keywords, which will be used to generate a roadmap using OpenAI API.
-Then the website recommends relevant open online resources and allows user reviews and feedbacks.
+Then, the website recommends relevant open online resources and allows user reviews and feedback.
   - Built the website using React and designed a database system.
 Used OpenAI API to generate the roadmap from user keywords and designed a recommendation algorithm considering course relevance and user reviews. <br>
   [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=chenyu020816&repo=Edu-Resources-Recommend-Website)](https://github.com/chenyu020816/Edu-Resources-Recommend-Website.git)